tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 #### Local authentication without multi-factor authentication

 **Description:** This query checks GitLab Audit Logs to see if a user authenticated without MFA.
 Ot might mean that MFA was disabled for the GitLab server or that an external authentication provider was bypassed.
-This rule focuses on 'admin' privileges but the parameter can be adapted to also include all users.
+This rule focuses on 'admin' privileges but the parameter can be adapted to also include all users.<br />
 **Parameters:" admin or not

 ~~~